muhammedcanarica/PipeMuzzle/README.md

 ### Quick verification

 `Level_001` uses a horizontal Source → Normal → Target route.
 The Source and Target tiles are locked.
 The middle Normal tile starts vertically and rotates 90° clockwise on the first click to complete the route.

+The board is centered automatically, and the camera fits the visible tile bounds with configurable padding.
+Manual `Orthographic Size` changes are not required for different level sizes or aspect ratios.

 Expected Console output: